How to Prepare for a Software Implementation in Construction Equipment Management

 Access the quality of the existing data, identify any data cleansing or normalizations, and then start developing a migration strategy.

 Before doing the final migration, thoroughly test the system before testing and address any issues that might arise while the transfer occurs.
-This will help you know what issues can occur between the data transfer and how to mitigate those risks.

 8. Manage Change Effectively